wenqing-2021/commonroad_dataset_converters/README.md

 * **downsample**: (highD) Downsample the trajectories every N steps, works only for highD converter.
 * **num_vertices**: (highD) The number waypoints of each lane, works only for highD converter.

 A help message is printed by `python -m src.main.py -h`.

 If you want to exit/logout from command line, but still want to continue the process execute
 `nohup command-with-options &`.

+Note that the specific converters in each subdirectory may host seperate additional scripts and options for conversion.